CDLUC3/dmsp_frontend_prototype/app/[locale]/projects/[projectId]/dmp/[dmpid]/s/[sid]/q/[qid]/Comments.md

 There are a lot of rules around who can add, edit and delete comments on this page.

 The `Leave a comment` section is sticky at the bottom of the Drawer panel.
 The `Comments` header and `Close` button also remain at the top.
-The list of comments is scrollable, with lengthy comments having their own scroll
+The list of comments is scrollable, with lengthy comments having their own `Expand/Collapse` links.

 ## Initital page load
 When there are comments from either the `answerComments` or `feedbackComments` table for the given `answerId`, a user will see the `Comments` button showing the # of comments associated with the current `answerId`.